String piano

-String piano is a term coined by American composer-theorist Henry Cowell (1897–1965) to collectively describe those pianistic extended techniques in which sound is produced by direct manipulation of the strings, instead of or in addition to striking the piano's keys.
+String piano is a term coined by American composer-theorist Henry Cowell (1897–1965) to collectively describe pianistic extended techniques in which sound is produced by direct manipulation of the strings, instead of or in addition to striking the piano's keys.
 Pioneered by Cowell in the 1920s, such techniques are now often called upon in the works of avant-garde classical music composers.

 Techniques

 String piano compositions can involve a wide range of techniques.
 Among those employed by Cowell, the first major proponent of the approach, are: